Six of the best walks and pubs

 Great walks and great pubs for winter – and they're equally good for spring, summer and autumn.
 That's your Sundays sorted!

 There’s something about a walk and pub combo in winter that makes you feel both virtuous (without the need for Lycra) and cossetted (that’s the pub bit obv).
 And in Gloucestershire, we’re utterly spoilt for choice.
-This list but scratches the surface of great rambling and public house pairings; I’ve tried to cover a few geographical bases here and no doubt you’ve got your own favorites, which the muddy hound (here he is on the scent of a good pub) and I would be more than happy to check out, so do get in touch.
+This list but scratches the surface of great rambling and public house pairings – many more to come in 2020!

 Butchers Arms, Sheepscombe